 Medical emergencies necessitate quick reaction times and swift decisions.
 When faced with an emergency, the last thing you want to do is hesitate.
 One of the things that can make someone hesitate in an emergency is fearing the legal repercussions of trying to help.

 In the case of CPR (cardiopulmonary resuscitation), you might fear that someone can sue you for causing them injuries.
 For example, while performing CPR ribs get broken, broken ribs law suit can be imposed.
 Luckily, most states have what’s known as good Samaritan laws that protect the average person and encourage people to act in critical, life-threatening emergencies.

 These laws demonstrate the government and the health care community’s commitment to saving lives with CPR.
 An estimated 350,000 cardiac arrests occur every year, and 90% of the cardiac arrests that occur outside of hospitals are fatal.
 Simply put, we need more CPR-trained professionals who can act decisively in cardiac arrest emergencies.

-At the American Health Care Academy, we provide accessible, affordable CPR/AED classes that will eliminate any doubts you have about your abilities to perform CPR.
+At the American Health Care Academy, we provide accessible, affordable CPR AED training and classes that will eliminate any doubts you have about your abilities to perform CPR.
 Get CPR AED certified online to control your learning pace and have access to instant certification.
 Enroll today and equip yourself with the tools for saving a life.
 How long does CPR certification last?
 It is valid for two years and can be renewed.

 What Is CPR?